billkarsh/SpikeGLX/Markdown/OBXTab_Help.md

 output (AO).**

 >Yes it is safe and permitted, to enable XD and specify AO channels.
-The digital lines for AO channels are disabled and read as zeros.
+The digital lines for both XA and AO channels are thresholded and recorded.

 A OneBox is configured for output if at least one AO channel is listed.
 In SDK remote interface functions you can access the output features for